 Hemodialysis can be performed at home.
-You may do the treatments yourself, along with a care partner who will help you.
+You may do the treatments yourself or you may have someone helping you.
 Home hemodialysis may help you to fit your treatments into your daily schedule.
 Studies show that the more a person knows about treatment and the more independent a person is, the better one is likely to do on dialysis.